$k$-Sum Decomposition of Strongly Unimodular Matrices: The Network Structure of the Decomposition Blocks

-By Theorem~\ref{th_lak} we have that SU matrices are decomposed into smaller SU matrices which represent $3$-connected regular matroids without $R_{10}$ minors.
-In this section we shall characterize the structure of these smaller matrices in Theorem~\ref{th_final}.
+By Theorem~\ref{th_lak} we have that SU matrices are decomposable into smaller SU matrices which represent $3$-connected regular matroids without $R_{10}$ minors.
+In this section we shall characterise the structure of these smaller matrices in Theorem~\ref{th_final}.

-It is known that any $3$-connected binary matroid contains the wheel matroid $\mathcal{W}_3$ as a minor (Lemma~5.2.10 in~\cite{Truemper:98}).
-In the following result we show that there exist two TU representation matrices for $\mathcal{W}_3$, one SU and one non-SU. \begin{lemma} Up to row and column permutations and scaling by $-1$, the matroid $\mathcal{W}_3$ has two different totally unimodular compact representation matrices, namely \begin{enumerate} \item an SU representation $ N_1=\left[
+It is known that any $3$-connected binary matroid contains the wheel matroid $\mathcal{W}_3$ as a minor (Lemma~5.2.10 in~\cite{Truemper:98}), that is the graphic matroid with representation the wheel graph $W_3$ (i.e. the undirected graph obtained from the graphs in Figure~\ref{fig_w3} by omitting the directions).
+In the following result we show that there exist two TU representation matrices for $\mathcal{W}_3$, one SU and one non-SU. \begin{lemma} Up to row and column permutations and scaling by $-1$, the matroid $\mathcal{W}_3$ has two different totally unimodular compact representation matrices, namely \begin{enumerate} \item[(i)] an SU representation $ N_1=\left[

-\right] $, and \item a non-SU representation $ N_2=\left[
+\right] $, and \item[(ii)] a non-SU representation $ N_2=\left[

 \right] $ \end{enumerate} \end{lemma} \begin{proof} Since the graphic matroids are uniquely representable over any field, given a TU compact representation of $\mathcal{W}_3$ we can obtain any other compact representation by row and column permutations, scaling of rows and columns by $-1$ and pivoting.
 Since $\mathcal{W}_3$ is a graphic matroid, each of its TU compact representation matrices is a network matrix as well.
-Pivoting in a network matrix results to a network matrix with respect to another tree of the same graph.
-Specifically, up to graph isomorphism, graph $W_3$ has two different trees which are depicted in Figure~\ref{fig_netone}, where the bold edges correspond to the tree edges.
+Pivoting in a network matrix results to a network matrix with respect to another spanning tree of the same graph.
+Specifically, up to graph isomorphism, graph $W_3$ has two different spanning trees which are depicted in Figure~\ref{fig_w3}, where solid edges correspond to the tree edges.
 Thus, up to row and column permutations and scaling by $-1$, there are two different network matrices representing $\mathcal{W}_3$; namely: $ N_1=\left[

 \right] $, and $ N_2=\left[

 \right] $.
 It is now easy to see that if we replace any nonzero of $ \left[

 \right] $ by a $0$ then all the matrices so-obtained are TU.
 On the other hand, if we replace the nonzero at third row and second column of $ \left[